sonic-net/SONiC/doc/mgmt/SONiC_ConfigDB_support_Yang_default_values_and_profiles.md

 This document provides a detailed description on the new features for:

-- Underlay Config DB.
-- Yang model default value underlay.
+- Yang model default value.
-- Profile underlay.
+- Profile DB.
 - swss-common API change.

 ## Terminologies